 Duplicate content generally refers to substantive blocks of content within or across domains that either completely match other content or are appreciably similar.
 Mostly, this is not deceptive in origin.
 Examples of non-malicious duplicate content could include:

 - Discussion forums that can generate both regular and stripped-down pages targeted at mobile devices

 - Store items shown or linked via multiple distinct URLs

 - Printer-only versions of web pages

 Search engines understand they cannot remove every single page or site that has duplicate content.
 Because of this, many sites are not penalized for having duplicate content on their site.
 Google has created guidelines for handling duplicate content and it’s suggested that all marketers follow Google’s guidelines.

 You may hear different things from different people in the industry, however, this is the underlying truth.
 You can share other site’s articles, as long as Google doesn’t think you’re trying to manipulate search engine results.
 In fact, Google will take some pains to not punish sites just for a duplicate content entry.
 For instance, Google creates internal search groups based on a user’s location and language.
 If the same article appears on a U.S. site and a UK site, that’s not going to be flagged as a duplicate.

-If you scroll down to the bottom of some search results, you’ll often see a text block that says Google omitted similar entries.
+You’ll often see a text block that says Google omitted similar entries when you scroll down to the bottom of some search results.
 If it is a very popular subject this can be very common, and search engines understand it would be impossible to penalize all sites.

 Best Practices for Duplicate Content